shaizei/eslint-config/README.md

 # @shaizei/eslint-config

-This package includes the shareable ESLint configuration used by the applications created with @shaizei/cli.
+This package contains shareable ESLint configuration used by the applications created with @shaizei/cli.